betagouv/assistant-declaration/README.md

 For the setup, follow:

-1. First of all prepare the current production database to colocate Metabase data in its own isolated schema
+1. First of all prepare the current production database to colocate Metabase data in its own isolated schema:
    1. Follow instructions within `./src/scripts/db/init_metabase.sql`
-   2. Some of the values you used will be needed to fill the following `MB_DB_CONNECTION_URI` environment variable
+   2. Some of the values you used will be needed to fill the `MB_DB_CONNECTION_URI` environment variable (another step below)
 2. Fork https://github.com/Scalingo/metabase-scalingo to be in the same GitHub organization than your repositories
 3. Within Scalingo: